Thomas Grønnemark

-Thomas Grønnemark (born 12 December 1975 in Horsens, Denmark) is a Danish former athlete who works as a throw-in coach for a number of professional football teams.
+Thomas Grønnemark (born 12 December 1975) is a Danish professional football coach and former athlete and bobsledder who is currently the throw-in coach of Premier League club Arsenal.

-He held the Guinness World Record for the longest throw-in, and was a member of the Danish bobsled team for four years.
+Prior to football, Grønnemark was a track and field athlete competing as a sprinter and was a member of the Danish athletics and bobsleigh teams.
+He held the Guinness World Record for the longest throw-in.

-He has worked as a coach with teams, including Viborg, FC Midtjylland, Silkeborg, Horsens, Brentford and worked as a throw-in coach for Liverpool F.C. between 2018 and 2023.
+Grønnemark moved to football in 2004 and has worked as a throw-in coach for a number of teams, including Viborg, Midtjylland, Silkeborg, Horsens and Brentford; he also worked as a coach for Liverpool between 2018 and 2023.